Mark your calendars for one of the greatest farm shows of the year, and it’s happening right here in Jefferson County.

 What will there be to do under these tents?

 This year, there will be evening hours on Wednesday, along with special discounts on admissions for evening-only visitors.

 A block party, featuring Charlie Berens of the ManitowocMinute.com, also is on the Wednesday slate.
 There will be wine, cheese and 20-30 breweries featured.

 There will be Thank a Farmer Day, raffles, plowing demonstrations, a tractor-implement souvenir collectible sale, Pioneer Pete touting the benefits of a career in ag, Craven the cream puff mascot, equine events, Mad Dog & Merrill, Innovation Square, field demonstrations and much more.

 Don’t blink, because like the speed of technology, it will be gone in a flash.
 After July 25, it will disappear, and the crew behind it will be gearing up for next year’s event in Eau Claire.

-And the Walter farm, 6,000 acres of family-owned or rented land, will return like Clark Kent to its normal, mild-mannered farming identity.
+And the Walter farm, 6,000 acres of family-owned and rented land, will return like Clark Kent to its normal, mild-mannered farming identity.

 Agriculture is facing difficult times, but there will be better days ahead.
 Whether we appreciate it or not, we all depend on the ag industry for everything from food to energy and so much more in between.